remotion-dev/remotion/packages/docs/docs/lambda/multiple-buckets.md

 You might intuitively create multiple buckets because you have multiple environments, but it is usually not needed.

+In addition to that, Remotion was not designed for multiple buckets.
+While you can explicitly specify a bucket name, it is optional and therefore easy to forget.

 ## Using multiple buckets

 If you want to use multiple buckets nonetheless (applying different policies to them or fulfilling business or compliance requirements), you can create more buckets in the AWS console.
 Don't use [`getOrCreateBucket()`](/docs/lambda/getorcreatebucket) to create them.